cvillarr123/globantchallenge/README.md

 ## Usage for first upload app

 1. Access the application in your web browser at http://localhost:8888.
-2. Use the file upload section to upload CSV files.
+1. Use the file upload section to upload CSV files.
-3. The files will be saved to the "project/app_uploaded_files" directory, and information about the tables created in the database will be displayed.
+1. The files will be saved to the "project/app_uploaded_files" directory, and information about the tables created in the database will be displayed.
-4. Browse and download the uploaded files.
+1. Browse and download the uploaded files.

 ## Usage for second report app

 1. Access the application in your web browser at http://localhost:8888.
-2. Use a text box to set the year for your query.
+1. Use a text box to set the year for your query.
-3. Once you set the year, the app shows these two queries:
-  _ Number of employees hired for each job and department in a specific year divided by quarter.
+1. Once you set the year, the app shows these two queries _ Number of employees hired for each job and department in a specific year divided by quarter.
 The table must be ordered alphabetically by department and job.
   _ List of IDs, names and number of employees hired of each department that hired more employees than the mean of employees hired in a specific year for all the departments, ordered by the number of employees hired (descending)